aidrisedai/TextMasterQuiz/replit.md

 2. **Question Delivery**:
    - Scheduler service runs hourly to check for users needing questions
-   - Questions generated via OpenAI or selected from database
+   - Questions generated via Google Gemini or selected from database
    - SMS sent to users at their preferred time in their timezone

 3. **Answer Processing**: